 - Watermaster has not conducted a meter maintenance program, as required under Section 3.1 of the Rules and Regulations, to make sure groundwater production is reported accurately.
-Individual parties may or may not maintain and calibrate their production meters at acceptable intervals. - Under Section 3.2 of the Rules and Regulations, producers producing in an excess of 10 ac-ft/yr. should report on a monthly basis by the 15th day of the ensuing month while those producing less should file on an annual basis by the 15th of July.
+Individual parties may or may not maintain and calibrate their production meters at acceptable intervals. - Under Section 3.2 of the Rules and Regulations, producers producing in an excess of 10 ac-ft/yr. should report monthly by the 15th day of the ensuing month while those producing less should file on an annual basis by the 15th of July.
 This provision should be revised as it was written for fiscal year accounting.
 Overlying Parties producing less than 10 ac-ft/yr should report by the 15th of January now that calendar year accounting is used.
-Proper supporting information should be provided. - Watermaster has not enforced the submittal of notices of transfers prior to accounting for said transfers as defined in the new Section 7, as replaced under Resolution 2019-02, of the Rules and Regulations.
+Proper supporting information should be provided.